 The main functions of public notaries are as follows:

-Sometimes, the public notaries may also be required to record the details in a journal and request the signer to sign the journal as well.
+Sometimes, a notary public Kelowna may also be required to record the details in a journal and request the signer to sign the journal as well.
 On other occasions, they may be required to record the signer's thumbprint and maintain the record in the journal.
 The requirement for maintaining a journal varies from province to province, but it is recommended to do so to ensure that proper records are maintained.

 Some roles of the public notaries like acting as an official witness are pretty much standard in every province.
 In other provinces, public notaries have additional responsibilities and may be authorized to do certain things such as certifying copies of documents or officiating at weddings.
 In certain provinces, public notaries also have the authority to draft legal documents - something that is not allowed in any other place.
 The roles also differ from country to country as well as states and provinces within the same country.